ksu-hmi/PythonQuiz/projectroadmap.md

 To Do:

 Use a loop to go through each question.
-(THIS IS NOT DONE)
+(THIS IS DONE)

 Show question and options.